axelcarapinha/Assembly-Character-Identifier/README.md

 # Assembly-Character-Identifier
 College project made with Assembly RISC-V to identify a character in a specific image, based on RGB and Hue.
+Graded with 19 / 20.

 <!-- TABLE OF CONTENTS -->
 <details>